 ●Signs and symptoms of duodenal or pancreatic injury may not be obvious upon presentation due to the retroperitoneal location of these organs.
 The diagnosis of low-grade injuries can be challenging, particularly in the setting of blunt trauma or when exploratory laparotomy is not immediately indicated to evaluate other injuries.
 (See 'Clinical evaluation' above and 'Diagnosis' above.)

-●Low Grade (I or II) blunt injuries of the duodenum and pancreas are initially managed nonoperatively rather than with operative exploration and repair.
-Most of these injuries heal without the need for surgical intervention although about 10 percent of patients will fail nonoperative management.
+●Low-grade (I or II) blunt injuries of the duodenum and pancreas are initially managed nonoperatively rather than with operative exploration and repair.
+Most of these injuries heal without the need for surgical intervention, although approximately 10 percent of patients will fail nonoperative management.
 Nonoperative management includes bowel rest and nutritional support (enteral or parenteral).
 Nonoperative management has not been reported for penetrating mechanisms.
 (See 'Nonoperative management' above.)

 ●The management of pancreatic ductal injuries depends upon the location of the injury.
 Distal main pancreatic duct injuries to the left of the superior mesenteric vein are managed with distal pancreatectomy.
 Proximal main pancreatic duct injury is managed primarily with wide closed-suction drainage.
 (See 'Pancreatic ductal injuries' above.)

-ACKNOWLEDGMENT — The editorial staff at UpToDate, Inc. would like to acknowledge Dr. Ronald Jou and Dr. Susan Brundage, who contributed to earlier versions of this topic review.
+ACKNOWLEDGMENT — The editorial staff at UpToDate would like to acknowledge Ronald Jou, MD, and Susan I Brundage, MD, who contributed to earlier versions of this topic review.

 - Asensio JA, Feliciano DV, Britt LD, Kerstein MD.
 Management of duodenal injuries.
 Curr Probl Surg 1993; 30:1023.